DrJLabs/FancyRAG/docs/bmad/focused-epics/fancyrag-service-hardening/epic.md

 **Enhancement Highlights:**
 - Refactor the pipeline coordinator into composable helpers so each ingestion phase (settings resolution, source discovery, semantic enrichment, QA, evaluation) can be tested and instrumented independently.
-- Introduce typed settings classes that centralise FancyRAG, Neo4j, Qdrant, OpenAI, and telemetry configuration with validation and sensible defaults.
+- Introduce typed settings classes (`FancyRAGSettings` with nested `OpenAISettings`, `Neo4jSettings`, and `QdrantSettings`) that centralise configuration with validation and sensible defaults.
 - Provide automation hooks for stack bootstrap, ingestion execution, rollback, and smoke validation so operators have a single command surface.
 - Expand ingestion presets (chunking, cache, semantic enrichment toggles) with documented configuration contracts and stable defaults.
 - Package QA, evaluation, and telemetry outputs into versioned artefacts that downstream reviewers can trust without spelunking logs.